ankamshiva/myGitAgent/README.md

 # MyGitAgent!
 This will commit the code every one hour for you.
 So, even if you are on vacation this agant will do some activity for you ;) As if you are working.
+Right now I have only put steps to automate in Mac.
+But it is very easy to do the job in other platforms.

+I am thinking to add steps for
+- Ubuntu
+- RaspberryPi

 Prerequsits:
 - Nodejs